geneontology/go-ontology/docs/Installgit.md

 1. **Review**: Changes made to the ontology can be viewed by typing ```git diff``` in the terminal window.
 If there are changes that have already been committed, the changes in the active branch relative to master can be viewed by typing  ```git diff master```.

 2. **Commit**: Changes can be committed by typing: ```git commit -m ‘Meaningful message Fixes #ticketnumber’ go-edit.obo```.

+      For example:
-For example: ```git commit -m ‘hepatic stellate cell migration and contraction and regulation terms.
-Fixes #13390’ go-edit.obo ```.
+          git commit -m ‘hepatic stellate cell migration and contraction and regulation terms.
+Fixes #13390’ go-edit.obo

 	This will save the changes to the go-edit.obo file.
 The terminal window will show something like:

         ~/repos/go-ontology/src/ontology(issue-13390) $ git commit -m 'Added hepatic stellate cell migration and contraction and regulation terms.
 Fixes #13390' go-edit.obo
         [issue-13390 dec9df0] Added hepatic stellate cell migration and contraction and regulation terms.
 Fixes #13390